James Gibbons (footballer): Port Vale

 Gibbons first joined Port Vale at the age of 11, though by the age of 15 coaches questioned whether he would make it in the game due to his small stature.
 At the age of 13 he was tasked with collecting donations for the club in a bucket as they battled administration.
 He went on to turn professional at the club under Rob Page in April 2016.
 He joined Northern Premier League Division One South club Leek Town on a one-month loan on 17 September 2016, and made his debut for the club later that day in a 2–1 defeat to Sheffield.
 He made a total of five starts for the club.
 He made his senior debut for the "Valiants" as a 60th-minute substitute for Paulo Tavares in a 4–0 victory over Hartlepool United in an FA Cup tie at Vale Park on 4 December 2016.
 He signed a new one-year contract in May 2017.

 He did not make a first-team appearance under manager Michael Brown, but was selected by caretaker-managers David Kelly and Chris Morgan for his EFL League Two debut on 23 September 2017, and was sent off after receiving two yellow cards during what ended as a 1–1 draw at Yeovil Town.
 New manager Neil Aspin said that "I don't look at him as a young lad, I just look at him as a player.
 He is a player who deserves to be playing and I am happy with him."
 He signed a two-year contract extension in November to keep him at the club until 2020.
-He was sent off for the second time in his career on 12 December, again away at Yeovil, for committing a dangerous challenge; he was handed a four match suspension.
-However Aspin heavily criticised referee Gavin Ward, and said "there is no criticism from me [for Gibbons] in this instance because he is a competitive player and we want to keep that".
-Gibbons returned to the starting eleven after serving his suspension, and though the defensive line-up changed due to the departures of Gavin Gunning and Tom Anderson he refused to accept any excuses for what he admitted was a decline in the team's form and his own personal performances.
+He was sent off for the second time in his career on 12 December, again away at Yeovil, for committing a dangerous challenge; he was handed a four-match suspension.
+However, Aspin heavily criticised referee Gavin Ward and said, "there is no criticism from me [for Gibbons] in this instance because he is a competitive player and we want to keep that".
+Gibbons returned to the starting eleven after serving his suspension, and though the defensive line-up changed due to the departures of Gavin Gunning and Tom Anderson he refused to accept any excuses for what he admitted was a decline in the team's form and his performances.
 He was named as the club's Young Player of the Year at the end of the 2017–18 season.